devprabal/readings/docs/index.md

 She explores some possible ways to distinguish a bot from human when talking on the web filled with gen ai content.

+## Interview: He conquers who conquers himself |  Adam Peaty

+:material-link: Men's Health Magazine July 2024 edition

+???+ quote "Adam Peaty to MH's interviewer Gordon Smart"

+    'The answers can't be found in a nightclub, or some of the stuff that I'd been doing.
+It had to be found in true accountability, tough and deep conversations with people around me.
+It requires so much maturity to ==face yourself== in the mirror ==and admit that your behaviour is not acceptable.'==

+    'I was within a hair of giving it all up, he says.
+What was going back for?
+Pride?
+It took a while to find the answer.
+But wanted to teach [my son] George and any other children I have in future that ==you don't give up when things get hard== or the world feels like it's against you. ==You give up when the time is right.== I can take losses, but I couldn't take regret.
+Regret whould eat any man inside out.

+    The pool can be a very lonely place, he says.
+'You're doing 12,000m a day, plus gym, plus nutrition, plus everything else in your life.
+I was a father, a partner, a business manager - trying to manage my own future at the same time.'

+    he repeats a mantra about being =='better today than you were yesterday'==.
+That's a Herculean task for a man swimming sub-58s.
+So how exactly does he go about chasing those marginal gains?
+'I've had to ==find different ways to attack the same thing==,' he explains.
+'It's not about faster or better, it's actually more peaceful than that. [...]
+I used to be an emotional swimmer with a process-driven way of performing.
+Now, I'm ==process driven==, ==but== I can ==add emotion to the structure==.
+'It changes when you get older as an athlete.
+I think I've mastered ==the art of staying present==. [...]
+Of course you're not going to be happy all the time, especially when your heart rate is at 200bpm and you're bleeding in the gym.
+But you can be at peace in those moments.'

+    'My standards are so high because ==I take it to a place not many people have gone==.
+That mentality has got me medals, but it has cost me,'

+    'I've got 34 international gold medals, 50-plus overall.
+The rest, I've given away.
+I'm not fussed by the material. ==I can relive any race because I remember them==.
+The memories are with me forever.' '"Medals are the coldest thing you wear because in pursuit of greatness, you'll destroy relationships."
+People will tell you there's a choice, but there is no choice; it's win or lose.
+I've got to be willing to go all in for a victory.
+Most of the time ==you have to be selfish to achieve the goals== I'm striving for.'

+    Of course, I love material possessions, but I don't let them define who I am.
+Just because you have a nice watch, it doesn't make you a nice person.
+'I want to be remembered as someone who was relentless in the pursuit of human excellence. ==Legacy isn't something I can decide for myself.
+The world decides my legacy==, it depends on how good I've been in the pool.'

+    I've always relied on swimming to teach me valuable lessons, to humble me.

+    I've got so much stamina and endurance in my body and that doesn't go away overnight.
+'I don't like quiet, I like the chaos.
+I like having a busy brain.
+I've done this 1,000 times, ==I just need to flick a switch to engage that experience.=='